 Sport tennis balls are made to withstand high-speed contact with racquets and tennis courts, and must be tough to maintain their shape and integrity for many games.
-The fluff on the outside actually helps slow the ball in the air, helps give it spin, and while it may not pick up plenty of gunk on a court, that fuzz does collect dirt, sand, and grit of all kinds when you bring it to the park or beach.
+The fluff on the outside of the ball helps slow the ball in the air, gives it a spin, and (unintentionally) collects dirt, sand, and grit when you bring it to the park or beach.

-When it comes to grit and grime build-up on toys, also consider the intake of your dog's stomach --getting a bunch of sand or dirt and detritus from the park in their stomach isn't much fun and can potentially cause upset some pups with sensitive tummies.
-So even for pups who aren't huge ball fiends or chewers, there can still be an issue with toys that get covered in dirt and grit.
+If that doesn’t convince you, consider your dog's stomach - getting a bunch of sand or dirt in the tummy isn't much fun and can potentially upset some pups with sensitive GI tracts.
+So even for pups who aren't ball fiends, there can still be an issue with toys that collect dirt.

-- Bring more than one ball/toy, and switch out when one gets too gross.
+- Bring more than one ball or toy, and switch it out with another when one gets too gross.

-- Switch to a rubber or smooth ball/toy.
+- Switch to rubber or smooth balls or toys.

-If there's still fuzz on it, it can still collect grit and grime, and cause issues, but what’s ultra important to know here, is that dog toy quality is not universally regulated, hence, many of the toys made 'for' dogs are not actually very safe.
-As it stands, there are no official rules in the US, to govern the safety of pet products (2).
-This means that domestic manufacturers are not forced by law to test all of their products for dangerous substances, and likewise, there is no government-imposed testing for products incoming from other countries.
-Many dog toys can contain anything from lead to formaldehyde (3)!
-What is to be done?
-How can I protect my pet given this lack of oversight?
+Regardless of who or what the toy is made for, if there's fiber on it, it can collect grit and grime and cause issues.
+However, what’s most important to know is that dog toy quality is not universally regulated, and many of the toys made “for” dogs are not actually very safe.
+As it stands, there are no official rules in the US to govern the safety of pet products.
+This means that domestic manufacturers are not required by law to test their products for dangerous substances, and there is also no government-imposed testing for products manufactured in other countries.

-As with many things related to pup health, the impetus is on you, as the consumer, to research, find, and support companies who have imposed their own, strict quality control rules .
+So how can you be sure the toys in your house are safe?
+As with many things related to pup health, the impetus is on you as the consumer to find and support companies who have imposed good quality control and thorough testing.

-Keeping retailers and manufacturers honest and on their toes can be hard, that's why it's important to let them know that you demand safe materials for your pet's toys and accessories.
-We can do this by actively seeking out and choosing companies that honor quality, safety, and transparency, and contacting and demanding better from those who don't.
-Every choice we make makes a difference!
+Keeping retailers and manufacturers honest and on their toes can be hard - that's why it's important to let them know that you demand safe materials for your pet's toys and accessories.
+You can help do this by actively seeking out and choosing companies that honor quality, safety, and transparency, and by contacting and demanding better from companies who don't.
+Every choice makes a difference!

-Important: Please remember that all toys, so some extent, can pose potential danger to the user (dog or human!)
-Please supervise your pet for safety, and play with them!
+Important: Please remember that all toys, to some extent, can pose potential danger to the user - dog or human!
+Always supervise your pet for safety.